John Q. Loomis: Antebellum period

-Born circa 1824 in South Carolina according to census and muster data, Loomis became a lawyer in Alabama during the antebellum period.
+Born c.
+1824 in South Carolina according to census and muster data, Loomis became a lawyer in Alabama during the antebellum period.
 He was first sergeant of Captain John Gorham Barr's Company A of the 1st Alabama Volunteer Infantry Battalion that mustered into service during the Mexican–American War on November 25, 1847.
 Loomis served with the unit on garrison duty at Orizaba and mustered out with it at the end of the war in June 1848.
 By the 1850 census, he was a lawyer living in Shelby.
 He married Mary Henry in Bibb County that year on December 19.
 Loomis and his wife moved to Wetumpka, a small town in Coosa County near the state capital of Montgomery, where he became a practicing attorney-at-law and solicitor by 1856, described as a "prominent citizen" in the county history.
 Loomis was selected by the mayor to be among the delegates representing the town at the 1856 Southern Commercial Convention in Savannah, Georgia, which became a venue for secessionist rhetoric.
 Loomis and his wife had three sons and a daughter by 1860, when the census recorded him as the owner of real estate valued at $2,000 and the same amount in other assets.
 He was also master of the local masonic lodge.
 Loomis captained the local Wetumpka Light Guards militia company, which he led in Montgomery's 1860 Independence Day parade.